 Income tax expense comprises current and deferred tax.
-Income tax expense is recognized in profit or loss.
+Income tax expense is recognized in profit or loss, except to the extent that it relates to items recognized directly in equity.

-Current income tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at year-end, adjusted for amendments to tax payable in respect of previous years.
+Current tax is the expected tax payable on the taxable income for the year, using tax rates enacted or substantively enacted at year-end, adjusted for amendments to tax payable in respect of previous years.